kabads/kabads.github.io/content/ruby/2019-07-12-learning-ruby-part2.md

 title: Strings in Ruby - Learning Ruby 2
 ---

 Ruby has great string support.
-This post summarises the functions that are available.
+This post summarises the functions that are available.<!--more-->

 This is not designed to be a tutorial for others, but rather a record for myself in learning Ruby.